2012 United States House of Representatives elections in Tennessee: District 1

 The redrawn 1st district will represent Carter, Cocke, Greene, Hamblen, Hancock, Hawkins, Johnson, Sevier, Sullivan, Unicoi, and Washington counties, and parts of Jefferson County.
 The most populous city in the district is Johnson City, and the district will continue to be anchored by the Tri-Cities area.
-Republican Phil Roe, who has represented the 1st district since 2009, ran for re-election.
+Republican Phil Roe, who had represented the 1st district since 2009, ran for re-election.